Crypto-Judaism: Northeastern Mexico (Nuevo León) (1590s to early 17th century)

 Governor Carvajal, his immediate family members, and others of his entourage were called to appear before the Inquisition in Mexico City.
 They were arrested and jailed.
 The governor subsequently died in jail, prior to a sentence of exile.
-His niece Anna Carvajal had been tortured and implicated all the family in so-called charges.
-They were all executed by burning at the stake for relapsing into Judaism, except for one nephew who escaped arrest.
+His niece Isabel Carvajal had been tortured and implicated all the family in so-called charges.
+They were all executed by burning at the stake for relapsing into Judaism, except for one nephew who escaped arrest by fleeing to Italy, and one nephew who was a Dominican friar.
+His nephew, also named Luis, wrote the earliest-known writings by a Jew in the Americas.

-The governor's nephews changed their surname to Lumbroso.
-One of these was Joseph Lumbroso, also known as Luis de Carvajal el Mozo, who is said to have circumcised himself in the desert to conform to Jewish law.
-He was garroted to avoid being burned at the stake.
-His memoirs, letters and inquisition record were preserved and are held in the archive.
-Two other nephews also changed their names to Lumbroso and migrated to Italy, where they became noted rabbis.

 When Carvajal was in office, the city of Monterrey became a destination for other crypto-Jews who wanted to escape the Mexican Inquisition in the south of the territory.
 Thus, Nuevo León and the founding of Monterrey are significant as they attracted crypto-Jewish migrants from all parts of New Spain.
 They created one of the earliest Jewish-related communities in Mexico.
 (The Jewish communities in modern Mexico, which practice their Judaism openly, were not established until the late 19th and early 20th centuries, after considerable immigration of Ashkenazi Jews from eastern Europe, and Mizrahi Jews from Turkey and Syria.)